kelvinsekx/portfolio/src/content/articles/hello-mern/index.md

 If you reload the browser, you should see a screaming error and the page would not load.

 To compile things, we need a compiler.
-In our case, let's fast forward and just use Bael transcomplier for javascript.
+In our case, let's fast forward and just use Babel transcomplier for javascript.

-Babel is cool to compile JSX and let's do the compilation with Babel then.
+Babel is used to compile JSX.
+In that case, we will be doing the compilation with Babel then.

 Since  we are doing this serverlessly, let's import another link into the head.
+This will help us to import Babel into our code.

 ```javascript
 <head>